Butterfly Salmon Steaks.

 This is my favorite pickled fish recipe from my friends at Desire Fish Company in Bellingham, WA.
 I enjoy pickling my salmon for gifts and treats every winter!
 It’s great served on toasted bread and cream cheese:

-Thaw fillets under refreigeration immediately before .
+Thaw coho portions or coho sides under refrigeration immediately before .
 (I prefer to skin the fish after salting).
 Salt heavily with rock salt in layers.
 Use glass, stainless steel or ceramic bowl.
 Cover.
 Place several plates and bowls with heavy rock in top bowl on top of cover over fish to weight fish.
 Leave 24 to 48 hours in refrigerator to allow salt to "cook" fish and extract as much moisture as possible.

 Prepare pickling solution: